brewinn/Roadrunner-CellCounter/README.md

 ## Installation

 To install, navigate to the project's root directory, and run `pip install --editable .`.

 ### Removal

-To uninstall, run `pip uninstall cell_counter`
+To uninstall, run `pip uninstall cell_counter`.

 ## Usage

 Only a few tests have been implemented so far.
 They may be run with `python3 tests/test_import_tiff.py`.

 ## Development

 This section will give a reference to some development guidelines for the project.

 ### Git

 Git should be used to track changes in code.
 While not every single change will need its own commit, major changes need to be committed separately.
-Be sure to include an [informative commit message](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/)!
+Be sure to include an
+[informative commit message](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/)!

 ### Project Structure

 Python has its own way of including code from other files.
 To make it as easy as possible to install and use, we'll make our project code into a package.
 A reference for the structure can be found in this article:
 [The optimal python project structure](https://awaywithideas.com/the-optimal-python-project-structure/)

 ### Code Formatting

 To give a consistent formatting style to the code, we'll make use of [Black](https://github.com/psf/black).
 One way to install *Black* is via `pip install black`.
 Once installed, you can run *Black* on a single file `black FILE` or on an entire directory (including subdirectories) via `black DIRECTORY-TO-FORMAT`.

 ### Testing